babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 The TL;DR is that we're removing the Stage presets.
 At some level, people will have to opt-in and know what kinds of proposals are being used instead of assuming what people should use, especially given the unstable nature of some of these proposals.
 If you use another preset or a toolchain, (e.g. [create-react-app](https://github.com/facebook/create-react-app)) it's possible this change doesn't affect you directly.

-We have deprecated the Stage presets as of `7.0.0-beta.52`, so if you don't want to change your config now we would suggest you *pin* the versions to `beta.54` until you can upgrade; after `beta.54` we will throw an error with a message saying how to migrate.
+We have deprecated the Stage presets as of `7.0.0-beta.52`.
+If you don't want to change your config now, we would suggest you *pin* the versions to `beta.54` until you can upgrade; after `beta.54` we will throw an error with a message saying how to migrate.
+And check that all your versions are the same while in prerelease.

 As an alternative, you are free to make your own preset that contains the same plugins and upgrade them as you please.
-In the future, we may want to work on a `babel-init` that can help you set up plugins interactively or update `babel-upgrade` itself to list and add the current Stage plugins?
-Or maybe Babel should stay as a low-level tool and rely on other higher-level/framework tools like `create-react-app` to handle these choices for people.
+In the future, we may want to work on a `babel-init` that can help you set up plugins interactively or update `babel-upgrade` itself to list and add the current Stage plugins.
+Maybe Babel should stay as a low-level tool and rely on other higher-level/framework tools like `create-react-app` to handle these choices for people.

 ### Preventing Proposal Lock-In